d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 they had the (smart and questionable) idea to use synthetic data from a game rendering engine as additional training data.
-This worked really well on 'test data' drawn from the rendering engine.
+This worked really well on "test data" drawn from the rendering engine.
 Alas, inside a real car it was a disaster.
 As it turned out, the roadside had been rendered with a very simplistic texture.
-More importantly, *all* the roadside had been rendered with the *same* texture and the roadside detector learned about this 'feature' very quickly.
+More importantly, *all* the roadside had been rendered with the *same* texture and the roadside detector learned about this "feature" very quickly.

 A similar thing happened to the US Army when they first tried to detect tanks in the forest.
 They took aerial photographs of the forest without tanks, then drove the tanks into the forest and took another set of pictures.
-The so-trained classifier worked 'perfectly'.
+The so-trained classifier worked "perfectly".
 Unfortunately, all it had learned was to distinguish trees with shadows from trees without shadows---the first set of pictures was taken in the early morning, the second one at noon.